Sarpendon/WindowsGSM.MythofEmpires/README.md

 # Other Server Settings:
 I made a list of all Server Parameters and a Spreadsheet to easaly copy and paste a string to your Server.

+Be sure to check the second Tab in the Spreadsheet for the copy&paste output for either WindowsGSM or the ServerStart.bat

 📄 https://docs.google.com/spreadsheets/d/1xTy0iQzI6utIqVBSQ4IIOjIyrAeDzLyYpGUVKbjwudY/edit?usp=sharing

 You can find all other Server Settings in the "PrivateServerTool" and try around for yourself but it seems that not all Settings work or take affect.